google sheets

 Creating barcodes in Google Sheets can streamline your inventory management and asset tracking processes.
 It involves using specific formulas and functions to convert data into scannable barcodes.

 In this guide, we will cover the step-by-step process to generate barcodes using Google Sheets.
-We'll also explore why Sourcetable is a better alternative to using Google Sheets.
+However, we'll also explore why Sourcetable, an AI-powered spreadsheet that lets you create and analyze data through natural conversation, is a more efficient alternative - sign up for Sourcetable to instantly answer any spreadsheet question.

 Creating a barcode in Google Sheets is an efficient way to organize and manage your product information.
 Follow these steps to generate barcodes seamlessly: